CodingCellist/codingcellist.github.io/content/en/post/media-i-enjoyed-2023/index.md

 ### My Little, Safe Space (Six Days of Rest)

+This premiered on the WorldHasPostRock channel about a month ago.
+Then December hit, and as a result I've not had much time to listen to it beyond that.
+The first impressions I've gotten from the couple of listens I've given it though, is that it's a quite calm album, perfect for evening listening or when you need to ground yourself a bit.
+There _is_ a slightly more restless section (a bit like sitting trying to calm down in a little, safe space ; )), but I don't mind that; it adds depth to the album.

 ### ÁTTA (Sigur Rós)

 ÁTTA, 8 in Icelandic, is the latest album by post-rock legends Sigur Rós.
 It is